Axhar85/loan-calculator/README.md

 An app to calculate loans, their intrest rate and remaning period available.

-This app is created using, HTML, CSS, React and Typescript.
+This app is created using, HTML, CSS, React and TypeScript.

 <h2> Live Demo <h2>